News

 It is hoped that better plant numbers will be observed in spring 2021 and that populations will gradually recover.

-Similar observations have been recorded for other threatened species within these bushfire affected reserves.
+Similar observations were recorded for other threatened species within these bushfire-affected reserves.

 A small, disjunct population of the nationally vulnerable Leafy Greenhood (Pterostylis cucullatassp. sylvicola) occurs in the Lobethal Bushland Park council reserve.
 In spring 2019, a few weeks before the bushfire, 144 plants were recorded.